apify/crawlee/README.md

 apify create my-hello-world
 ```

-The CLI will prompt you to select a project template and then it creates a
+The CLI will prompt you to select a project boilerplate template - just pick "Hello world".
-directory called `my-hello-world` with a Node.js project files.
+The tool will create a directory called `my-hello-world` with a Node.js project files.
 You can run the project as follows:

 ```bash